Back to blog

 Most important of all, Primavera helps project managers compute the To Complete Performance Index (TCPI) to guarantee the good performance of projects.
 This function is useful in ensuring that the costs of the projects are kept within the cost target and that the cost of the outstanding work is controlled.

-The use of TCPI in the project management formulas is very effective in improving the cost performance of an agency.
-It makes it possible to track Estimated At Completion, which provides financial forecasts of the project delivery and control over Actual Cost.
-In addition, the TCPI helps in computations of Earned Value and provides the manner of evaluating the cost of work remaining, which is crucial in achieving the cost goal.
-In other words, TCPI is highly useful for agencies that wish to achieve exact cost control and project planning.
+The use of To Complete Performance Index (TCPI) in project management formulas effectively improves cost performance.
+It enables tracking of Estimate At Completion (EAC), which provides financial forecasts and control over Actual Cost.
+In addition, TCPI supports Earned Value computations and helps evaluate the cost of remaining work, which is crucial to achieving the cost goal.
+TCPI is essential for agencies aiming for precise cost control and project planning.